 New students often ask: What’s the best first-year writing course for me?

 The best writing course for you is one that will challenge you appropriately and help prepare you for the other writing tasks you will encounter in college.
-The Directed Self-Placement (DSP) is designed so that once you have reflected on your writing experiences, you can read the course descriptions (below) and make a more informed decision about the best course for you.
+The Directed Self-Placement (DSP) is designed so that once you have reflected on your writing experiences and completed the writing task, you can read the course descriptions (below) and make a more informed decision about the best course for you.
 If you do have questions, we invite you to communicate over the summer with writing faculty and share your thoughts with your faculty adviser in the fall.
 Writing faculty who would be happy to answer your questions include Drs.
-Zak Lancaster, Erin Branch, Keri Epps Mathis, and Ryan Shirey.
+Zak Lancaster, Erin Branch, Keri Epps, and Ryan Shirey.

 WRI 105: Introduction to Critical Reading and Writing